-3 Please note, in 2015-16 the ABS survey structure changed which removed small farm businesses (estimated value of agricultural operations <\$40,000) from livestock populations.
+Please note, in 2015-16 the ABS survey structure changed which removed small farm businesses (estimated value of agricultural operations <\$40,000) from livestock populations.
 This change has meant some livestock previously included in the survey are now excluded.
 For the purpose of this report, official ABS data has been used.
 This figure differs from MLA's Cattle Projections, which seeks to estimate herd numbers from all farm businesses.

-- In 2021, Australian beef and veal production totalled 1.9 million tonnes cwt - 11% down on year-ago levels (Figure 48) (ABS). - The volume of beef and veal production eased 3% in 2021 year-on-year (Figure 49) (ABS). - Queensland accounted for 50% of total beef production in 2021, followed by NSW (20%), Victoria (20%), WA (5%), Tasmania (3%) and SA (2%) (ABS).
+- In 2021, Australian beef and veal production totalled 1.9 million tonnes cwt - 11% down on year-ago levels (Figure 48) (ABS). - Queensland accounted for 50% of total beef production in 2021, followed by NSW (20%), Victoria (20%), WA (5%), Tasmania (3%) and SA (2%) (ABS).